Shourya-Garg/Starbucks-/README.md

-# Starbucks-
-Starbucks-landing Page-clone!!
-Welcome to the Starbucks Website project!
-This is a simple website built using HTML and CSS to showcase the Starbucks brand and provide information about their products and services.

 # Starbucks-clone☕
 Welcome to the Starbucks Website project!
 This is a simple website built using HTML and CSS to showcase the Starbucks brand and provide information about their products and services.
 ## Table of Contents💻